NBA Player Jordan Clarkson Reacts To Nipsey Hussle’s Murder

-Since the public announcement came on Sunday about rapper Nipsey Hussle’s murder, many pro stars from the National Basketball League have spoken out about their feelings, paying tribute to their recently deceased friend.
-Those basketball players have included Steph Curry, LeBron James, Odell Beckham, and now Jordan Clarkson from the Cleveland Cavaliers, according to TMZ
+Since the public announcement came on Sunday about rapper Nipsey Hussle’s murder, many pro stars from the NBA have spoken out about their feelings, paying tribute to their recently deceased friend.
+Those basketball players have included Steph Curry, LeBron James, and now Jordan Clarkson from the Cleveland Cavaliers, according to TMZ

 “We was on a bus and kind of all talking and stuff like that.
-It’s crazy,” Clarkson said, according to Cleveland.com.
+It’s crazy,” Clarkson said, according to Cleveland Plain Dealer.
 “I was like, ‘Man, it felt like somebody took my family member from me.’
 That’s what it felt like.
 This is a whole thing, man.
 It’s just embarrassing to us.
 It’s just crazy, man.
 Crazy stuff.”

 Clarkson’s comments have been remarkably passionate.
-After the guard for the Cleveland Cavaliers heard about Nipsey Hussle’s death on Sunday, he took over the microphone in a Scottsdale nightclub.
+After the Cleveland Cavaliers guard heard about Nipsey Hussle’s death on Sunday, he took over the microphone in a Scottsdale nightclub.
 Clarkson talked about gang and gun violence during his speech and sang Hussle’s praises.

-Clarkson came to Phoenix with his team to get ready for their game against the Suns on Monday.
+Clarkson was in Phoenix with his team to get ready for their game against the Suns on Monday.
 Right before Hussle’s murder on Sunday night, Clarkson was enjoying himself at the International Boutique Nightclub when he received word about the rapper’s death.

-The 26-year old basketball player recently became far more active on his social media pages since hearing about Hussle’s passing.
+The 26-year old basketball player has been far more active on his social media pages since hearing about Hussle’s passing.
 The 33-year-old rapper had been nominated for a Grammy prior to his death and earned a reputation for his realistic lyrics and charity work in South Los Angeles.
 Hussle was part of the group that created Destination Crenshaw, which is an open-air museum celebrating African-American creativity.

 Clarkson formerly played on the Los Angeles Lakers from 2014-2018, and he knew the Los Angeles rapper.
 After Clarkson left Los Angeles to join the Cleveland Cavaliers, the two stayed close and exchanged comments often on their social media pages.